 This deduction is available whether or not you itemize and is not subject to the 7.5% of AGI test that applies to itemized medical expenses.
 One caveat: You can't claim this deduction for premiums paid for any month that you were eligible to be covered under an employer-subsidized health plan offered by either your employer (if you have a job as well as your business) or your spouse's employer (if he or she has a job that offers family medical coverage).

 This isn't a deduction, but it can save you money if it protects you from a penalty.
 Because our tax system operates on a pay-as-you earn basis, taxpayers typically must pay 90% of what they owe during the year, or 100% of the previous year's tax, via withholding or estimated tax payments.
 If you don't and you owe more than $1,000 when you file your return, you can be hit with a penalty for underpayment of taxes.
 The penalty works like interest on a loan—as though you borrowed from the IRS the money you didn't pay.

 There are several exceptions to the penalty, including a little-known one that can protect taxpayers age 62 and older in the year they retire and the following year.
 You can request a waiver of the penalty—using IRS Form 2210—if you have "reasonable cause."

 Members of the National Guard or military reserves may write off the cost of travel to drills or meetings.
 To qualify, you must travel more than 100 miles from home and be away from home overnight.
 If you qualify, you can deduct the cost of lodging and half the cost of your meals, plus an allowance for driving your own car to get to and from drills.

-For 2019 travel, the rate is 58 cents per mile, plus what you paid for parking fees and tolls.
+For 2020 travel, the rate is 57.5 cents per mile (56 cents per mile for 2021), plus what you paid for parking fees and tolls.
 You may claim this deduction even if you use the standard deduction rather than itemizing.